- Re-enroll in Jeffco 4-H

 4-H Volunteer Awards

 Please nominate your favorite 4-H volunteer leaders for the following awards.
-Nominations are due by Tuesday, August 16, 2016.
-Winners will be recognize at 4-H Achievement Night and will become our nominee for the state level award.
+Nominations are due by Friday, September 1, 2017.
+Winners will be recognize at 4-H Achievement Night and may become our nominee for the state level award.

 - Outstanding Club Organizational Leader